 “Two Nations One Reservation”

 In response to the 2017 “Indian Education for All” Act, Wyoming Humanities raised funds for projects to increase awareness about American Indian history and culture in Wyoming.
-Research quickly made it clear there are many other projects supporting the Indian Education for All Legislation already underway across the state.
-To avoid repetition, collaborate on promotion and share work we reached out to organizations and scholars involved in these other projects.
+Research quickly revealed a wide range of other projects supporting the Indian Education for All Legislation that were already underway across the state.
+To avoid repetition, collaborate on promotion and share work WYH reached out to organizations and scholars involved in these other projects beginning with an introduction meeting at the Central Wyoming College Intertribal Center in Riverton Wyoming on June 16, 2017.
+At that meeting scholars working on Indian Education for All related projects and participating representatives from both tribes identified a process to create and distribute the exhibits and support related work.

-Warehouse 21 of Cheyenne was hired by Wyoming Humanities to use information from the first draft of the chronological summary and comments provided by participants to developed and design the exhibit.
-Final content reviews for the exhibit and guides were approved in July.
-The exhibit is being unveiled at the Indian Education conference August 8th and 9th at St. Stephens on the Wind River Indian Reservation.
+In January 2018, Warehouse 21 of Cheyenne was hired by Wyoming Humanities to use information from the first draft of a professionally prepared chronological summary and comments on the draft that were provided by participants, to develop and design the exhibit.
+More than 30 Shoshone and 30 Arapaho tribal members along with a dozen non-native scholars were asked to review the draft and provide comments.
+Final content reviews for the exhibit and guides were approved in July 2018.
+The exhibit was unveiled at the Indian Education conference August 8th and 9th, 2018 at St. Stephens on the Wind River Indian Reservation.